mszep/pandoc_resume/markdown/resume.md

 07/2020 - Now
 :   **Senior Software Engineer, Magazine Luiza (Luizalabs)**
 \
 I am working at MagaluPay, the company's digital account, that has over 2 million users.
-Took part on most of the new integration with the new government instant payments API.
+Took part in most of the new integration with the new government instant payments API.

 10/2017 - 07/2020
 :   **Software Engineer, Pagar.me**